Feiyu-Yao/Feiyu-Yao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-<font size=4> Currently a researcher in 2012 Labs.
-My research interest mainly focus on human-centric Multimodal learning, aiming to inferring how humans move in and interact in real world.
-Application domains of interest include Augmented and Virtual Reality, Human Robot Interaction.
+<font size=4> Currently a researcher in Shanghai Qizhi Institution.
+My research interest mainly focus on 3D computer vision, AIGC, LLM.
+Aiming to percept and reconstruct the world in virtual reality for embodied intelligence.
-I graduated from Columbia University with a master of science degree.
-My major is Mechanical Engineering and my concentration is robotics and control with an excellent GPA 4.198/4. </font>
+I earned a Master of Science degree from Columbia University, specializing in a range of courses from control systems to computer science, graduating with an exceptional GPA of 4.198/4.3. </font>